linuxboot/heads-wiki/Installing-and-Configuring/OS/Generic.md

 Generic OS Installation
 ===

-Insert OS installation media into one of the USB3 ports (blue on Thinkpads).
+Insert OS installation media into one of the USB3 ports for maximum performance (blue ports).
  Turn the system on and navigate to the USB boot in the graphical heads menu.

 Main Menu => Boot Options => USB Boot